SOULITY/docker-tvheadend/README.md

-Tvheadend with VAAPI for KOREAN, based on "lsiobase/alpine:3.5, linuxserver/docker-tvheadend"
+Tvheadend with VAAPI for KOREAN, based on "lsiobase/alpine AND linuxserver/docker-tvheadend"

 USE: